 - Improving Conveyance Efficiency of Surface Irrigation:

 Setting up piped water facilities to connect dams/canals and micro-irrigation system can reduce water loss and increase the overall water use efficiency up to 90 per cent.
-At present, considering the conveyance loss of surface irrigation and application loss due to flood irrigation, only about 40 percent of irrigation water actually reached the farmer’s field from the source dam.
-Thus the investments need to be made not only to increase creation of irrigation potential, but must be channelized to make them more efficient
+At present, considering the conveyance loss of surface irrigation and application loss due to flood irrigation, only about 40 per cent of irrigation water actually reached the farmer’s field from the source dam.
+Thus the investments need to be made not only to increase the creation of irrigation potential but must be channelized to make them more efficient

 - Micro-Irrigation for Improving Application Efficiency of Irrigation

 Micro-irrigation (drips, sprinklers, micro-sprinklers, tapes, guns) is a suitable option to enhance the coverage under irrigation, improve land and water productivity and quality of the produce.
-In case of commonly practiced flood irrigation method, the rate of water application loss is around 35 per cent, while in micro irrigation techniques, the application loss is only 10-15 per cent.
-Instead of promoting micro irrigation as just a water saving technique, it should be popularised among the farmers as an yield enhancing and input cost saving method, considering the incremental yield and electricity and fertiliser saving associated with the technique.
+In case of the commonly practised flood irrigation method, the rate of water application loss is around 35 per cent, while in micro-irrigation techniques, the application loss is only 10-15 per cent.
+Instead of promoting micro-irrigation as just a water saving technique, it should be popularised among the farmers as a yield-enhancing and input cost-saving method, considering the incremental yield and electricity and fertiliser saving associated with the technique.

 - Solar Irrigation